matthewcarbone/GGCE/docs/source/installation.rst

    pip install e ".[dev]"

 which will also install all the optional development requirements in ``requirements-dev.txt``.
-We generally recommend using a virtual environment via e.g. ``conda`` to ensure reproducibility and that there are no package conflicts.
+We generally recommend using a virtual environment via e.g. ``conda`` to ensure reproducibility and so that there are no package conflicts.

 Advanced installation via pip
 -----------------------------